jdersch/PERQemu/PERQemu/Readme.txt

 Optional IO boards can be fitted, which provide:

     - 3Mbit or 10Mbit Ethernet interfaces
-    - Canon LBP-10 (and later Canon CX) laser printer interface
+    - Canon LBP-10 (or Canon CX) laser printer interface
     - QIC streamer tape connection

 A later PERQ-2 series extends the original design in some significant ways